 The difficulty is the point

 Robert Bjork at UCLA has studied this for decades.
 He calls it "desirable difficulty."
-Making learning harder in the short term makes it dramatically more effective long term.
-Testing yourself instead of re-reading.
-Spacing practice instead of cramming.
+Making learning harder in the short term can make it much more effective later.
+Quizzing yourself instead of re-reading.
+Spreading practice out instead of cramming.
 Mixing problem types instead of drilling one.

 Every one of these techniques requires friction.
 Friction is exactly what people use AI to eliminate.

-Our brains are optimized to conserve energy.
-Thinking burns real calories.
-When a tool offers to skip the hard part, your brain takes that deal every time, unless you consciously refuse.
+Our brains are wired to conserve energy.
+Thinking takes effort.
+When a tool offers to skip the hard part, your brain takes the deal unless you consciously refuse.

 How many people take the stairs when there's an elevator?
 Now imagine the elevator also whispers the answer to whatever you're working on.

 This is why I made Do The Reps.
-A system prompt you add to any AI assistant.
+It's a system prompt you add to an AI assistant.

 When it's active, the AI stops handing you answers.
 It asks what you think first.
 It walks you through problems one step at a time.
-When you're wrong, it doesn't correct you, it asks you to figure out why.
-Strict mode removes all hand-holding.
-If you try to cheat, paste problems, fish for answers, it calls you out.
+When you're wrong, it doesn't jump straight to the correction.
+It asks you to work out why.
+Strict mode removes the hand-holding entirely.
+Try to cheat, paste the whole problem, fish for the answer, and it calls you out.

-One system prompt.
-But it flips the dynamic from "AI does the thinking" to "AI makes you think harder."
+One prompt.
+But it changes the dynamic from "AI does the thinking" to "AI makes you think harder."

 The choice